-A Sand Dune Pushing Update for the Town of Oak Island
+A Sand Nourishment Update for the Town of Oak Island

 Following the impacts of Hurricane Isaias in August 2020, the dunes on Oak Island are in a state of repair.
 An immediate rebuilding effort, involving the pushing of sand with bulldozers was completed in early October.
 While this helped provide immediate protection, there are still more long-term efforts underway nearing its completion in the coming weeks.

 It remains important for the safety of all residents and visitors to stay off sand dunes, and other sand features where noted.
 Only use the appropriate street end accesses points that are available.
 Doing so ensures the long-lasting health of our beaches, and safety to the homes and businesses protected by the dunes.